insidemordecai/website/content/posts/202410-iron-sky/index.md

 ---
-title: Paolo Nutini - Iron Sky
+title: Iron Sky by Paolo Nutini
 slug: iron-sky
 summary: My understanding of a politically charged song by this well renowned Scot.
 description: My understanding of a politically charged song by this well renowned Scot.